First Battle of Manzanillo: Action at Niguero

 While patrolling near the Niguero Bay, the small, 30 LT Spanish gunboat Centinela was sighted, and the Americans decided to engage her.
 Since Wompatuck had a deep draft, Hornet and Hist moved in close to engage the vessel.
 Upon nearing her, Centinela opened fire with her two Maxim guns.
 Spanish troops from the shore also began firing on the Americans but were chased away when their fire was returned.
 Centinela′s aft gun was knocked out, and the vessel then attempted to escape by maneuvering behind a small cay out of the Americans' line of sight.
 This effort proved futile though, since the Americans still managed to hit the vessel, which was run aground by her crew.
 However, Centinela would later be refloated and join the Spanish squadron at Manzanillo.

 Action at Manzanillo

+The three gunboats then continued towards Manzanillo, where they were spotted by a squadron of Spanish vessels which consisted of the gunboats Guantánamo, Estrella and Delgado Parejo, each one crewed by 19 sailors and officers, plus three armed pontoons.

+Spanish sources give a fuller and more sobering picture of the defenders.
+The overall defence of the port was commanded by Teniente de Navío de 1.ª clase Joaquín Gómez de Barreda, a veteran of the Ten Years' War who flew his pennant aboard the Delgado Parejo.
+This vessel — formerly the American yacht Dart, donated to the Spanish Navy by the Spanish Patriotic Committee of New York — was the largest of the navigable ships at 85 tonnes and was armed with a single 57 mm Hotchkiss gun forward and two 37 mm guns aft.
+Its original crew of around 25 had been reduced to commander and 19 men by tropical disease and lack of replacements.

+The two lanchas cañoneras were even smaller.
+The Guantánamo (42 t), commanded by Teniente de Navío Bartolomé de Morales y Mendigutía, and the Estrella (42 t), under Teniente de Navío Sebastián Noval, each carried one 42 mm gun and a Maxim 37 mm machine gun, and were likewise crewed by a commander and some 19 men rather than their nominal complement of 25.